How the Library can help you work or study from home

 If you require an item that isn’t provided by the library as an ebook and is only available in print, email us with the author name and title.
 You can request up to two items per week to be sent to you by post, subject to book-borrowing limits.
 Postal loans are processed regularly but might be subject to delay due to on-site staff availability.

 Please place items in the book return container just outside the entrance.
 Or items can be posted back using our Freepost returns label.

 Information Skills Training

-Our trainer Mathieu Lubrun will be giving lots of training sessions this Autumn term, most will have been already scheduled by your course tutors.
+Our trainer Mathieu Lubrun will be giving lots of training sessions this term, most will have been already scheduled by your course tutors.
 However if you want a session that hadn’t been pre-arranged contact your tutor, you can try and get a group session arranged.
 Mathieu also delivers one-to-one training to disabled students if they should prefer this type of session and other one-to-one sessions can be arranged with Mathieu.
 Email the library about training.

 Online therapy and supervision

 We’ve compiled a range of resources to help you work remotely as a therapist or supervisor.
 See our Online Therapy and Supervision page.

 Tips on how to get the most out of online learning: See our Study at Home page.

 Advice, videos, podcasts and more to help you cope with the living through the pandemic.
 See our Mental Wellbeing page.